sandsmark/aicompo-tg17/README.md

 List of changes that **affect development of bots**:

  * Saturday 13.02.2016: Changed the value sent for the rotation of missiles from radians to degrees, to match the value sent for players.
+ * Sunday 28.02.2016: Increased damage from missiles from 10 to 50 energy.
+Before this firing a homing missile or hovermine cost more than what you could gain from hitting something.

 Turn On Me